-Wouldn’t it be handy to have property management specialists on hand to help answer difficult questions?
+Wouldn’t it be handy to have real estate management specialists on hand to help answer difficult questions?
 Whether you’re a landlord or a tenant, having access to the experts is invaluable.
 When you’re new to renting, or to investing, there’s a minefield of information to wade through.
 Guidance is often needed in order to deal with vital issues.
 Even the basics, such as: who pays for a telephone connection?

 There is great news.
 Rental property management Brisbane specialists, Position One Property, have already done the work for you.
 We know how to break down complicated situations in order to find the best solutions for everyone involved.
 To start you off, we’ll look at the responsibilities involved for both tenants and landlords with regard to phone connections.

 In terms of the basic rules, a landlord isn’t required to provide telephone, television and internet connections within the premises.
-However, when there are existing phone sockets, a landlord is required to ensure they’re in a reasonable condition. property-management-specialists-answer-questions Generally, the tenant then agrees to arrange for the connection and pay for the service.
-If the property is individually metered, a tenant can’t be charged more than the amount charged by the supplier and laws are in place to safeguard rights. property-management-specialists-answer-questions So, that’s a brief rundown of the guidelines, however it’s not a black and white situation and opinions can differ.
-A property management specialist can help to diffuse opposing opinions between landlords and tenants, by dealing with the individual scenarios that may occur.
+However, when there are existing phone sockets, a landlord is required to ensure they’re in a reasonable condition.
+Generally, the tenant then agrees to arrange for the connection and pay for the service.
+If the property is individually metered, a tenant can’t be charged more than the amount charged by the supplier and laws are in place to safeguard rights.
+So, that’s a brief rundown of the guidelines, however it’s not a black and white situation and opinions can differ.
+A real estate management specialist can help to diffuse opposing opinions between landlords and tenants, by dealing with the individual scenarios that may occur.
 This, in turn, ensures clear communication is maintained and the responsibilities of both parties are understood and documented.

 Responsibilities of Tenants